Weeks 3 & 4 - Sewing Strip Sets

 Batch sewing

-As much as I like the exercise of getting up after every seam to stay fit, I also like efficiency, so I do a lot of batch sewing and chain piecing.
-For this pattern I place all my strips in order according to the diagram like I mentioned above, but I'll place the whole stack for colourway 1 together so I'll have 9 (for the throw) strips on top of each other.
-Then I'll sew all the bar strips to their neighbouring background strips for all 9 sets, press them all, then sew the subsets together 9 at a time again until all the strip sets are done.
-It speeds things up, but do lay them all out in order after every press, because if you accidentally switch the order of an entire stack, there will be a lot of seam ripping, and I have no tricks to make that more efficient.
+As much as I like the bonus of staying fit from getting up after every seam, I also like efficiency, so I do a lot of batch sewing and chain piecing.
+For this pattern I placed all my strips in order according to the diagram like I mentioned above, but I placed the whole stack for colourway 1 together so I had 9 (for the throw) strips on top of each other.
+Then I sewed all the bar strips to their neighbouring background strips for all 9 sets, pressed them all, then sewed the subsets together in batches of 9 again until all the strip sets were done.
+This speeds things up, but do lay them all out in order after every press, because if you accidentally switch the order of an entire stack, there will be a lot of seam ripping, and I have no tricks to make that more efficient.

 A hack for version C